MaartenvanIttersum/TAMS/README.md

 - Download TAMS_executable
 - Make it executable by executing the command
 - `chmod u+x TAMS_executable`
+- Create a directory named 'RESULTS' in the directory where the file 'TAMS_executable' is stored:
+- `mkdir RESULTS`

 # Run TAMS_executable as follows: